Situated between the regions of Dordogne in the west and Auvergne in the east, the charming department of Corrèze is set in the heart of the

 Scenic Wonders

 Beaux Villages de France.
-These include the red sandstone town of Collonges-la-Rouge, characterised by its meandering streets and stunning architecture.
-The other four villages are Curemont, St-Robert, Ségur-le-Château and Turenne.
+These include Collonges-la-Rouge, known for its red sandstone, winding streets, and impressive architecture.
+The other four villages are Curemont, St-Robert, Ségur-le-Château, and Turenne.

 Historic Charm: Turenne and Treignac

-cafés, and beautiful architecture.
+Turenne is a charming village perched on a hillock, with the ruins of an ancient castle dominating the village.
+Although it is an impressive sight, it is worth exploring.
+Treignac is another lovely place to visit, boasting a stunning medieval quarter, charming cafés, and beautiful architecture.
 The largest town in the south of Corrèze is Brive-la-Gaillarde, famous for its impressive food market, held three times a week.
 Beaulieu-sur-Dordogne is another delightful town, located in a wooded valley on the banks of

 the Dordogne River.